 (i) IRIS Technologies (M) Sdn.
-Bhd. ("ITSB") and Kunt Electronic Sanayii vs Ticaret A.S (both parties are henceforth known as "JVCO") vs Security General Directorate of Ministry of Interior or Emniyet Genel Mudurlugu ("EGM") (Turkey)
+Bhd. ("ITSB") and Kunt Electronic Sanayii vs Ticaret A.S (both parties are henceforth known as "IVCO") vs Security General Directorate of Ministry of Interior or Emniyet Genel Mudurlugu ("EMGM") (Turkey)

-The JVCO's claim for unlawful termination by EGM and payment for the balance amount of (Turkish Lira) TL6,195,000 (equivalent to RM9,014,221) due to JVCO for work completed was rejected.
-EGM's claim for the refund of monies paid to the JVCO for the completion of Phase 1 (delivery of hardware and equipment) of the project to the amount of TL6,195,000 (equivalent to RM9,014,221) was allowed and declared that the JVCO had to return the said amount to EGM with interest.
-The JVCO to pay TL5,053,84 (equivalent to RM7,354) as expenses arising from their performance of the contract and loss suffered by EGM.
-EGM's claim of TL49,761,53 (equivalent to RM72,407) as expenses arising from their performance of the contract and loss due to the termination was allowed and the JVCO was ordered to pay the said amount as compensation.
+The JVCO had on 5 October 2009 claimed for unlawful termination of contract by EMGM and payment for the balance amount of (Turkish Lira) TL6,195,000 due to JVCO for work completed.
+The JVCO's claim was rejected by the Ankara 12th Civil Court of First Instance.
+Despite JVCO's claim against EMGM, EMGM's claim for the refund of monies paid to the JVCO for the completion of Phase 1 (delivery of hardware and equipment) of the project for the sum of TL6,195,000 was allowed together with interest.
+The JVCO was also directed to pay TL5,053.84 as expenses arising from their performance of the contract and loss suffered by EMGM.
+EMGM's claim of TL49,761.53 as expenses arising from their performance of the contract and loss due to the termination was allowed and the JVCO was ordered to pay the said amount as compensation.

 The Group was informed that a decision was declared on 16 September 2014 and was duly served on the JVCO on 28 January 2015.

-The JVCO's decided to file an appeal against the decision in favour of EGM on 27 November 2018.
-The appeal is in progress.
+The JVCO had on 27 November 2018 filed an appeal against the decision in favour of EMGM and request for a retrial.